rombrew/phobia/README.md

 ## Software features

 * Sensorless vector control.
-All the code of motor control was written from scratch, no external libs are used, portable as it is C code.
+All the code of motor control was written from scratch, no external libs are used, portable as it is plain C code.
 * Advanced PWM scheme to reduce switching losses and fully utilise DC bus.
-* Fast and robust rotor position estimation algorithm based on Luenberger observer with a bit of gain scheduling.
+* Fast and robust flux linkage estimation algorithm based on Luenberger observer with gain scheduling.
-* Operation at low or zero speed using HFI.
-But it requires a motor with magnetic saliency.
+* Operation at low or zero speed:
-* Torque control, most simple.
+  * Forced control that applies a current vector without feedback to force rotor turn.
+  * High frequency injection (HFI) based on magnetic saliency.
+  * Hall sensors or incremental encoder (**TODO**).
+* Control loops:
+  * Torque control through current control loop is always enabled.
+  * Simple speed PI control loop.
-* Speed and absolute position control, servo operation (EXPERIMENTAL).
+  * Servo operation (**TODO**).
+* Adjustable limits:
+  * Phase current (with adjustable derate from overheat).
-* Power control and limiting.
+  * Power consumption and regeneration.
-* All of functions are available from command line interface.
+  * Maximal speed and acceleration.
-* Automated motor parameters identification, no additional tools are needed.
+* Automated motor parameters identification with no additional tools.
-* Some simple motor failures as open circuit or winding short can be detected.
-* BEMF waveform online estimation (EXPERIMENTAL).
+* Self test of hardware to diagnose troubles (**TODO**).
+* Smooth start when the motor is already running (**TODO**).
+* Advanced command line interface with autocompletion and history.
-* Operation at current values outside the sensor range (EXPERIMENTAL).
+* Operation at current values outside the sensor range (**EXPERIMENTAL**).
+* Two phase machine support (e.g. bipolar stepper) (**EXPERIMENTAL**).
 * Non critical tasks are managed by [FreeRTOS](http://www.freertos.org/).
 * Flash storage for all of configurable parameters.

 ## TODO

+* Try to estimate stator windings resistance with KF.
 * Analyse of rapid transient modes.
-Introduce an iron saturation model.
+Introduce an iron saturation model if needed.
 * Implement an application protocol via CAN.
 * Make a detailed documentation.